helmiau/xdrtheme-themename/README.md

 header.php
 config.txt
 ```
+Still confused? see this [example](https://github.com/squarepants96/xdrtheme-adminlte/blob/main/xdrtheme-update).

-5. After that, you should make your files and folders structure like this repo.
-You can replace login.php, header.php and other files with your own files, or You can add your files which is unavailable under this template.
+5. After that, replace login.php, header.php and other files from this repositoru with your own files, or you can add your files which is unavailable under this template.
+Still confused? see this [example](https://github.com/squarepants96/xdrtheme-adminlte).
 6. Add installation section below to your README.md repository to keep your installer script up-to-update.

 ````